 - Trades are not subject to wash sale rules, since MTM accounting eliminates the need for such rules.

 - The sale of individual securities does not have to be reported; instead, a professional trader reports the account values at the beginning and end of the tax year to determine profit or loss.

-Professional traders can also have investment accounts that are treated according to the usual tax rules that apply to investments, but they must be identified as such on the day that the security is acquired; most often, this is done by keeping investments in a separate brokerage account.
+Professional traders can also have investment accounts that are treated according to the usual tax rules that apply to investments, but they must be identified as such on the day that the security is acquired, most often done by keeping investments in a separate brokerage account.

 The professional trader can deduct many more types of expenses than a casual trader, without limitation.
-Not only are the expenses deductible by a casual investor much more limited, but they are itemized deductions subject to the 2% adjusted gross income floor.
-So if a casual investor claims the standard deduction, which most do, then even these limited investment expenses cannot be deducted.
-There is also an itemized deduction phase-out rule for claiming itemized deductions, reducing the deduction for higher income taxpayers.
-Consequently, many upper-income taxpayers can claim only 20% of their itemized deductions.
+Previous to the 2017 Tax Cuts and Jobs Act (TCJA), expenses deductible by a casual investor were much more limited as itemized deductions subject to the 2% adjusted gross income floor.
+However, the TCJA eliminated these deductions.

 Professional traders must also pay quarterly estimated taxes.
 Since income can vary widely throughout the year, the quarterly payments may be a lot more or a lot less than what could have been paid given the final income for the tax year.
 Overpayments, of course, will be refunded when the trader files his tax returns after the end of the tax year.
 However, since the penalty for underpayments in estimated tax payments = the underpayment amount × IRS's short-term interest rate, it may be more beneficial simply to pay the interest.